ibm-cloud-docs/solution-tutorials/istio-openshift.hidden.md

    ```
    {:pre}

-2. Inject the Istio Envoy sidecar into the bookinfo pods, and deploy the BookInfo app on to the OpenShift cluster.
+2. Inject the Istio Envoy sidecar into the bookinfo pods, and deploy the BookInfo app on to the {{site.data.keyword.openshiftshort}} cluster.
 Deploy both the v1 and v2 versions of the app:

     ```sh
     oc apply -f bookinfo.yaml